HRemonen/hremonen-site/_posts/quick-guide-to-digital-accessibility.md

   - 'disability'
   - 'dom'
   - 'html'
-  - 'screen-reader'
+  - 'screen reader'
   - 'w3c'
   - 'wcag'
-  - 'wcag-guidelines'
+  - 'wcag guidelines'
-  - 'web-content-accessibility-guidelines'
+  - 'web content accessibility guidelines'
   - 'webaim'
-  - 'webaim-million'
+  - 'webaim million'
 ---

-## **Digital Accessibility: Bridging the Gap for All Users**
+## Digital Accessibility: Bridging the Gap for All Users

 Expanding on the idea that accessibility goes beyond catering to mobility-impaired individuals, it’s crucial to recognize that disabilities manifest in diverse forms extending to people without permanent disabilities, encompassing a spectrum of challenges that users may encounter.
 Digital accessibility ensures inclusive digital design for everyone.
 Inclusivity means that there are no barriers preventing individuals from accessing functionality, information, or experience on digital platforms.

 Digital accessibility should be of high priority for people or organisations that want to develop high-quality and highly adopted web services, and not exclude people from using their product.
 [United Nations Convention on the Rights of Persons with Disabilities](https://social.desa.un.org/issues/disability/crpd/convention-on-the-rights-of-persons-with-disabilities-crpd) defines access to the web as a basic human right.

-## **Identifying Accessible Digital Services: A Dive into WCAG Compliance**
+## Identifying Accessible Digital Services: A Dive into WCAG Compliance

 [Many aspects of accessibility is fairly easy to implement](https://www.w3.org/WAI/fundamentals/accessibility-intro/#making).
 The best way to implement accessible services is to take accessibility into account from the very beginning of the development process, so you don't have to go back and do the same work again.